arup-group/pam/README.md

 It is easiest to install PAM using a [mamba](https://mamba.readthedocs.io/en/latest/index.html) environment, as follows:

 1. Install mamba with the [Mambaforge] executable for your operating system.
+2. Open the command line (or the "miniforge prompt" in Windows).
-2. Download (a.k.a., clone) the PAM respository: `git clone git@github.com:arup-group/pam.git`
+3. Download (a.k.a., clone) the PAM respository: `git clone git@github.com:arup-group/pam.git`
-3. Create the PAM mamba environment: `mamba env create -f pam/environment.yml`
+4. Create the PAM mamba environment: `mamba env create -f pam/environment.yml`
-4. Activate the PAM mamba environment: `mamba activate pam`
+5. Activate the PAM mamba environment: `mamba activate pam`
-5. Install the PAM package into the environment, in editible mode and ignoring dependencies (we have dealt with those when creating the mamba environment): `pip install --no-deps -e ./pam`
+6. Install the PAM package into the environment, in editible mode and ignoring dependencies (we have dealt with those when creating the mamba environment): `pip install --no-deps -e ./pam`

 All together: